-Are you carrying your baby right?
-Here's how not to a hold a baby
+How not to hold a baby

-Kenya Moore, former Real Housewives of Atlanta star, was criticised recently for the way she was carrying her baby in an Instagram post.
+Kenya Moore, a former Real Housewives of Atlanta star, was once criticised for the way she was carrying her baby in an Instagram post.
 In the photo, she was carrying and kissing her baby Brooklyn, just over a month old.
 People said that the way she was carrying her baby was how not to hold a baby.

-Babies are fragile.
+That netizen had a point.
+Babies, especially newborns, are fragile.
 Carrying a baby the wrong way could cause lasting damage to your little one.

 1. No head support

 The baby’s neck muscles aren’t fully developed yet, and it usually takes about a month for the baby to move her head on her own.
 So when carrying your baby, her head might flop to one side, which might injure or make her difficult to breathe.
 Holding the baby by her armpits not only makes her uncomfortable but also lacks proper head support.

 Always make sure you support your baby’s head with your full hand or arm.
 It usually takes a full six months before the baby can support her own head.